What Are Missouri's Car Repossession Laws?

 Can I Get My Car Back After a Repossession in Missouri?

 You don’t have to navigate the repossession process alone.
 If you’re at risk of repossession or your vehicle has already been repossessed, you can schedule a free consultation with an attorney.
-If you’re worried about affording legal fees, you may be eligible for low or no-cost legal advice from a locallegal aid service office.
+If you’re worried about affording legal fees, you may be eligible for low or no-cost legal advice from a local legal aid service office.

 The following resources may also be of help to you if you live in Missouri: